VEuPathDB/mapveu/docs/map/architecture/components.md

 ![screenshot](images/filter-legend.png)

-For numeric and date variables
+For numeric and date variables (bars will likely be colored with a gradient, unlike in the screenshot above)

 ![screenshot](images/filter-legend-numeric.png)